duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 1) Privacy/Security:

+Robots that spend a lot of time monitoring their patients or people that they are responsible for, may have the capability to be tapped into.

+Especially in the medical field, these robots may contain snippets of important information such as health records about patients, or ______.

 2) Trust between robots and humans, and their interactions:

+Th ______.

 ##### The Emergency Exit Robot Study, Georgia Tech Howard